Motion Picture Association (MPA)

 - Azure media hardening guide for 3D graphics rendering

 Frequently asked questions

-Compliance with MPA content protection best practices is voluntary - MPA does not provide an accreditation program.
+Compliance with MPA content protection best practices is voluntary – MPA doesn't provide an accreditation program.
 Best practices outline security expectations and provide a framework for assessing facility's ability to protect content.
 Microsoft elected to carry out an independent MPA assessment so that you can be confident in the content security and protection capabilities of Azure.
-However, Microsoft does not inspect, approve, or manage your applications deployed on Azure.
-You are wholly responsible for ensuring your own compliance with all applicable laws and regulations.
+However, Microsoft doesn't inspect, approve, or manage your applications deployed on Azure.
+You're wholly responsible for ensuring your own compliance with all applicable laws and regulations.

 - Azure compliance documentation

 - Azure enables a world of compliance